(Anti-)Globalization and Higher Education

 April 13, 2017

-News of higher education’s globalization has been greatly exaggerated.
-In today’s turbulent economic climate, it’s more crucial than ever for business schools to pursue and promote globalization in their programs.
+Exaggerations about the globalization of higher education seem to have led to complacency.
+In today's turbulent climate, it's more crucial than ever for business schools to pursue and promote globalization in their programs.

 This article has been published ahead of print in the July/August 2017 issue.